moffzilla/AWS-Fundamentals/README.md

 	This project defaults region US-West-2 (Oregon)

 	This is a simple playbook for Provisioning an AWS instance and Installing Docker-CE and Apache, inlcuding recommended packages.
-        Adding a secondary HDD hosting Apache default Document Roots with a customized default Welcome Page
+        Adding a secondary HDD for hosting Apache default Document Roots with a customized default Welcome Page

 Requirements / Tested :